-Class begins and ends with brief Christian prayer, and there is a simple meditation read during extended stretching.
+Class begins and ends with brief Christian prayer.
+Near the end of the workout, there is a period of extended stretching, during which the instructor will read a simple meditation.
 The majority of the class is spent doing various postures and exercises that promote flexibility, balance, and core strength.

 Pietra Fitness is a wellness program for those who seek full integration of mind, body, and soul.
-We stretch and strengthen the body while combining our workout with Christian prayer and meditation based on Catholic spirituality.
+The workouts combine stretching and strengthening exercises and postures with Christian prayer and meditation based on Catholic spirituality.
 People of all beliefs are welcome to attend.
-Men’s classes are separate from women’s classes.
+Men’s and women’s classes are separate.

-No. There are other programs and teachers that call their workouts “Christian yoga” or “Catholic Yoga,” but Pietra Fitness is not one of them.
+No. There are other programs and teachers that call their workouts “Christian yoga” or “Catholic yoga,” but Pietra Fitness is not one of them.
 An exercise program cannot be both because Christianity (coming from Christ) and yoga (based in Hinduism) have fundamental differences in theology and philosophy.
-Most Hindu and Christian philosophers would agree that “Christian Yoga” is an oxymoron because the practice is not truly yoga unless it incorporates Hindu spirituality and/or worldview.
+Most Hindu and Christian philosophers would agree that “Christian yoga” is an oxymoron because the practice is not truly yoga unless it incorporates Hindu spirituality, worldviews, or both.
 Likewise, Christian activities are firmly centered on Christ.
-Yoga cannot offer the fullness of a program designed to minister to the human person as he/she is understood within the Christian faith.
-Christ tells us, “No one can serve two masters.
-Either he will hate one and love the other, or he will be devoted to one and despise the other…” –Mt 6: 24
+Yoga cannot offer the fullness of a program designed to minister to the human person as he or she is understood within the Christian faith.
+Christ tells us:

 Our position is based on that of the Catholic Church.
 Our goal is to draw from the good and true, wherever it is found, and bring it to fullness in Christ.
 The Church does not forbid the practice of yoga, but it does strongly caution people that there are very real spiritual dangers to be aware of.
 We should not take this warning lightly.
 We must get informed and make very intentional decisions based on solid spiritual and intellectual formation.
 The Church asks Christians to know and apply their faith.
 Two documents from the Vatican are great resources for the faithful on this subject: